gazebo-tooling/release-tools/README.md

 ### Making a new release

+1. Check if this is a good time for the release
+    * Ask team if there are any concerns about making the release.
+    * Check if there are changes to previous versions that need to be forward-ported.
+    * See if there are open PRs against that release branch that could go into the new release.
+1. Choose how to bump the version
+    * Bump major if the release includes breaking changes - this is usually done for all libraries at around the same time.
+    * Bump minor if there are new backwards-compatible features, like new APIs.
+    * Bump patch if there are only bug fixes that won't affect the API.
 1. Open pull request updating the version on the source code
     * [Example pull request.](https://github.com/ignitionrobotics/ign-physics/pull/132)
     * Update the version on `CMakeLists.txt`.